Corporate Law – Commercial Lawyers Parramatta

 A company may distribute profit by way of dividend at its discretion;

-Lower tax rate may apply;
+The lower tax rate may apply;

 A company may raise capital by the issue of shares or a charge over shares by way of security.